oasys-aps-kit/OASYS1-APS-Extensions/README.txt

 # POSSIBILITY OF SUCH DAMAGE.                                             #
 # #########################################################################

-This is project contains customized widget of ShadowOui developed at APS-ANL
+This is project contains customized widget of OASYS developed at APS-ANL